joohyung-park-2/books/practical_object_oriented_design_sandi_metz.md

 - The world is procedural, also object-oriented.
 - paradigm/perspective shifting from 'a collection of predefined procedures' to 'a series of messages passing between objects'
 - This chapter
-   - a general discussion of OOD
+   - a general discussion of OOD(1.1)
-   - the case of design, when to do it, how to judge it
+   - the case of design(1.2), when to do it, how to judge it(1.3)
-   - an overview of OOP with term definition
+   - an overview of OOP with term definition(1.4)
 - 1.1 In Praise of Design
    - 1.1.1 The problem Design Solves
       - with a complete and correct set of requirements, once the code written, never change